-In accordance with HHFDC's annual rotation of HOME funds, its PY2021 HOME allocation will be distributed to the County of Hawaii, which plans to use its HOME funds for TBRA, for the development of affordable rental units in Hilo, and for the development of affordable homeownership opportunities using the self-help building method.
+In accordance with HHFDC's annual rotation of HOME funds, its PY2021 HOME allocation will be distributed to the County of Hawaii, which plans to use its HOME funds for TBRA, for the development of affordable rental units in Hilo, and for the development of affordable homeownership opportunities, using the self-help building method.
 In accordance with HHFDC's HTF Allocation Plan, the County of Hawaii is also scheduled to receive the neighbor island portion of PY2021 HTF funds.
 For PY2021, HHFDC has elected not to award HTF funds to the City and County of Honolulu, so the County of Hawaii will receive these HTF funds as well, for the development of affordable rental units in Hilo.
-In the event any of its PY2021 activities fall through, or if the actual allocations exceed the estimates herein, the County of Hawaii has identified alternate rental housing activities on the East side of Hawaii island to utilize HOME and HTF funds.
+In the event any of its PY2021 activities fall through, the County of Hawaii has identified alternate rental housing activities on the East side of Hawaii island to utilize HOME and HTF funds.